4teamwork/ftw.upgrade/README.rst

 API Discovery
 -------------

 The API is discoverable and self descriptive.
-Just dont request an API action for the description:
+The API description is returned when the API action is omitted:

 .. code:: sh